kornia/kornia-benchmark/dynamo/README.md

 The arguments of the runner can be checked with the `--help` argument (running with `$python runner.py --help`).
 Some of the arguments are:
 - `--config-filename` to define the `YAML` config file, by default the runner will look for `./bench_config.yaml`.
 - `--verbose` to turn on the verbose mode of the dynamo.
+Also, have `--debug` to set logger to debug level.